Safe-DS/DSL/docs/api/safeds/data/image/containers/ImageList.md

         /**
          * Return a list of all images in this image list.
          *
          * @param indices a list of all indices to include in the output.
-If None, all indices will be included *
+If null, all indices will be included *
          * @result images the list of all images
          */